SpikeInterface/spikeinterface/doc/modules/sorters.rst

 A :py:class:`~spikeinterface.core.BaseRecording` object has the ability to split itself into a dictionary of sub-recordings given a certain property (see :py:meth:`~spikeinterface.core.BaseRecording.split_by`).
-So it is easy to loop over this dictionary and sequentially run spike sorting on these sub-recordings.
+The :py:func:`~spikeinterface.sorters.run_sorter` method can accept the dictionary which is returned by :py:meth:`~spikeinterface.core.BaseRecording.split_by` and will return a dictionary of sortings.
-The :py:func:`~spikeinterface.sorters.run_sorter` method can also accept the dictionary which is returned by :py:meth:`~spikeinterface.core.BaseRecording.split_by` and will return a dictionary of sortings.
+In turn, these can be fed directly to :py:meth:`~spikeinterface.core.create_sorting_analyzer` to make a SortingAnalyzer.
+For more control, you can loop over the dictionary returned by :py:meth:`~spikeinterface.core.BaseRecording.split_by` and sequentially run spike sorting on these sub-recordings.

 In this example, we create a 16-channel recording with 4 tetrodes: